lisaj5472/webAPIs-challenge-LJ/README.md

 # Web APIs Challenge: Personal Blog

 This project is a two-page personal blog website developed as part of the University of Denver Coding Boot Camp.
 It enables users to input and view blog posts, featuring a content form, dynamic rendering of blog entries, and a light/dark mode toggle.
-Some of the code and design elements were provided by the University of Denver Coding Boot Camp educational team as part of the course curriculum.&#8203;:contentReference[oaicite:2]{index=2}
+Some of the code and design elements were provided by the University of Denver Coding Boot Camp educational team as part of the course.

 ## Table of Contents